 - Permissions, one or more privileges against a secured resource (e.g. read on the "products" index)

-- Role, named sets of permissions
+- Role, named sets of privileges

 - Users, entities which may be assigned zero or more roles, authorizing them to perform the actions on the secure resources described in the union of their roles